This article is half-done without your Comment! *** Please share your thoughts via Comment

 In this post, I am going to write about one of the most common mistakes of Database Developers.

 “SELECT * ” (SELECT all columns) to be good or bad in a Database System.

-I discuss the pros and cons of “SELECT * ” and what should be our best practice with SELECT all columns.
+I will discuss the pros and cons of “SELECT * ” and what should be our best practice with SELECT all columns.

 Don’t go with ” SELECT * “:

-- When you are using ” SELECT * ” at that time you are selecting more columns from the database, and your application might not use some of this column.
-This will create extra cost and load on the database system and more data travel across the network.
+- When you are using ” SELECT * “, you are selecting more columns from the database, and your application might not use some of this column.
+This will create extra cost and load on the database system, and unnecessary data travels across the network.

-- When you are using JOIN between two or more tables, and in that query, you use “SELECT * “, now guess about two columns with the same name.
-It will return more column than you needed and will create a binding problem.
+- When you are using JOIN between two or more tables, and in that query, you use “SELECT * “, guess about two columns with the same name.
+It will return more columns than you needed and will create a binding problem.

-- When you are using “SELECT *”, you will face performance issue because this is not advisable to apply an index on all columns of the table.
+- When you are using “SELECT *”, you will face performance issue because this is not advisable to apply an index on all the columns of the table.

 - When you are using “SELECT *”, you require to create documentation for those columns which are returning and using by an application otherwise, this will create confusion.

 - Now Imagine that you are using “SELECT *” in all your stored procedure and now you require to find one column name from the text of the stored procedure which is not possible with “SELECT *”.

 Why you go with “SELECT *” ?

 - The Lazy developers can only go with “SELECT *”.

-- If you had special requirements and created a dynamic environment when add or delete column automatically handle by application code.
-In this particular case, you don’t require to change application and database code, and this will automatically affect on a production environment.
+- If you have special requirements and create a dynamic environment when add or delete column automatically handle by application code.
+In this particular case, you don’t require to change application and database code, and this will automatically be done in a production environment.
 In this case, you can use “SELECT *”.

 - I didn’t find any other reason to use “SELECT *”.